 At this stage, you created your asset types (Laptop and Phone in this example) and your assets.
 The next step is to link your assets to their relevant asset type in order to create a parent-child relationship between them where the asset type is the parent and the asset is the child.

-Open your “Asset type” issues and click the “Link issue” button
+Open your “Asset type” work items and click the “Link issue” button

 Your CMDB project is now correctly configured and should roughly look like this: